abaelen/Arduino-Isochronous-USB/README.md

 The ArduinoCore for the SAMD21 does not support Isochronous USB datatransfer.
 This gitHub provides the code to implement support for Isochronous USB IN transactions at the max of 1023bytes per transfer (ie. streaming data from controller TO laptop).
 The code implements a speed of around 1MB/S or 10Mb/s.
-(10,000 x (1023+51)bytes per 10s)
+(10,000 x (1023+51)bytes per 10s from Wireshark)
 The code provides a library that adds the Isochronous port to Windows keeping the ability to use Serial print accross the common port.

 What you find: